Albert Schweitzer: Paternalism

 Schweitzer was nonetheless still sometimes accused of being paternalistic in his attitude towards Africans.
 For instance, he thought that Gabonese independence came too early, without adequate education or accommodation to local circumstances.
 Edgar Berman quotes Schweitzer as having said in 1960, "No society can go from the primeval directly to an industrial state without losing the leavening that time and an agricultural period allow."
 Schweitzer believed dignity and respect must be extended to blacks, while also sometimes characterizing them as children.

 He summarized his views on European-African relations by saying "With regard to the negroes, then, I have coined the formula: 'I am your brother, it is true, but your elder brother.'"
 Chinua Achebe has criticized him for this characterization, though Achebe acknowledges that Schweitzer's use of the word "brother" at all was, for a European of the early 20th century, an unusual expression of human solidarity between Europeans and Africans.
 Schweitzer eventually emended and complicated this notion with his later statement that "The time for speaking of older and younger brothers has passed".

 American journalist John Gunther visited Lambaréné in the 1950s and reported Schweitzer's patronizing attitude towards Africans.
 He also noted the lack of Africans trained to be skilled workers.
 By comparison, his English contemporary Albert Ruskin Cook in Uganda had been training nurses and midwives since the 1910s, and had published a manual of midwifery in the local language of Luganda.
 After three decades in Africa, Schweitzer still depended on Europe for nurses.

+In line with his well-documented racial views, he once summarized: A word in conclusion about the relations between the whites and the blacks.
+What must be the general character of the intercourse between them?
+Am I to treat the black man as my equal or my inferior?
+I must show him that I can respect the dignity of the human personality in every one, and this attitude in me he must be able to see for himself; but the essential thing is that there should be a real feeling of brotherliness.
+How far this is to find complete expression in the sayings and doings of daily life must be settled by circumstances.
+The negro is a child, and with children nothing can be done without the use of authority.
+We must therefore so arrange the circumstances of daily life that my natural authority can find expression.
+With regard to the negroes, then, I have coined the formula: “I am your brother, it is true, but your elder brother.”